 - Bring security to all Dreamers by passing the America’s CHILDREN Act

-- Abolish discriminatory per-country caps for permanent residency in the United States by passing the EAGLE Act
+- Abolish discriminatory per-country caps for permanent residency in the United States

 - Amend our immigration laws to increase the number of family and employment-based green cards issued each year.